Here is a Thanksgiving Dinner Planning Checklist that is sure to make planning a Thanksgiving dinner much easier for you!

 Once you know how many people are coming, you need to also consider where you will seat them all.
 Will you all seat comfortably around the dining room table?
 Do you need to set up other tables in the room?
 Go ahead and plan out the seating arragements ahead of time as well.

-Make Your Shopping List for Thanksgiving
+Make Your Shopping List

 Look at each thing you’ve listed that you plan to make, take account into your number of guests, and make a shopping list.
 You can jot it down in the note section of the printable if you wish!
 Use recipes to guide your list.